westylabs/kubalyst/README.md

 **Status: not stable, under development, contributions welcome**

 Simplify the creation, deployment, monitoring and management of data infrastructure architectural patterns.
-Generates kubernetes yaml files and a local k8s environment with a stack that contains the
+Leverages the [cdk8](https://cdk8s.io) library to generate kubernetes yaml files and a local k8s environment with a stack that contains the following:
-following:

 * Trino
 * Hive Metastore backed by Mariadb